PaRappa1996/parappa-funkin-utau-main/README.md

-Credits from the Original Creators for the UTAUS
+Original Creators for the UTAUS